 For years, women seeking non-hormonal birth control options haven't had that many to choose from.

-Enter Phexxi, a contraceptive gel free of hormones, which the Food and Drug Administration approved in May.
-Its manufacturer, Evofem Biosciences Inc., expects to launch the product in September.
+Enter Phexxi, a contraceptive gel free of hormones, which the Food and Drug Administration approved in May 2020.
+The product from Evofem Biosciences Inc. became available to consumers last fall.